Rambo: Last Blood: Development and writing

 In 2011, Sean Hood was hired to write a new script titled Rambo: Last Stand, which he described as "more in line with the small-town thriller of First Blood".
 In 2012, Hood revealed that Rambo V had been put on hold in order for Stallone to finish The Expendables 2.
 Hood also revealed his uncertainty on whether the film would be similar to Unforgiven or a "passing-of-the-torch".
 In August 2013, it was announced that Entertainment One and Nu Image would develop and produce a Rambo TV series with Stallone.
 In June 2014, German film company Splendid Films confirmed that Stallone had started writing the script for Rambo V, which he described as similar to No Country for Old Men.
 In September 2014, the film was officially titled Rambo: Last Blood, with Stallone also serving as director.

 In 2015, Stallone and Rambo creator/author David Morrell re-wrote the story for Rambo V. Stallone wanted a "soulful journey" for the character that the author described as a "really emotional, powerful story".
 Stallone pitched the idea to the producers, but they wanted to proceed with the human trafficking story instead, leaving Stallone and Morrell's script abandoned.
 In October 2015, Stallone expressed interest in a prequel project, stating: "It's intriguing to find the whys and wherefores of how people have become what they are.
-The traumas, the loss and the tragedy of being in Vietnam would certainly be a great challenge for a young actor, and it would be ironic that Rambo directs younger Rambo having played it for twenty years plus."
+The traumas, the loss, and the tragedy of being in Vietnam would certainly be a great challenge for a young actor, and it would be ironic that Rambo directs younger Rambo having played it for twenty years plus."
 By January 2016, Stallone stated that Rambo V would not enter production.

 Pre-production

-In May 2018, the film was re-announced to be in development initially as Rambo V, with principal photography scheduled for that September.
+In May 2018, the film was re-announced to be in development initially as Rambo V, with principal photography scheduled for September.
 The plot was confirmed to focus on Rambo combating a Mexican drug cartel following their abduction of one of his family members.
 Stallone announced the release date for the film, which he would also be co-writing with Matthew Cirulnick.
 At that time, he expressed uncertainty in additionally serving as director.
 In August 2018, Adrian Grünberg was announced as the director.
 In September 2018, Adriana Barraza was added to the cast.
-In October 2018, Paz Vega, Yvette Monreal, Sergio Peris-Mencheta, Oscar Jaenada, and Joaquín Cosío were cast.
+In October 2018, Paz Vega, Yvette Monreal, Sergio Peris-Mencheta, Óscar Jaenada, and Joaquín Cosío were cast.
 In May 2019, Louis Mandylor, Sheila Shah, Dimitri Vegas, and Genie Kim (aka Yenah Han) were revealed to have been cast without prior announcement.

 Filming

-Principal photography began on October 2, 2018 in Bulgaria.
+Principal photography began on October 2, 2018, in Bulgaria.
 It was previously scheduled to begin on September 1, 2018, and before that on October 27, 2014, in Shreveport, Louisiana.
 Barraza filmed her scenes in Tenerife (Canary Islands).
 Principal photography was completed on December 4, 2018.
 Additional photography took place at the end of May 2019.